Lh4355/ChefBoyardee-Game/Backlog.md

 To-Do

 Prettification Needed
 - i dont want intersection to always show the event message that the intersection is quiet.
-I want it to only have a message when the robbery event is available
+I want it to only have a message when the robbery event is available, same for if the shop is empty if you miss the robbery

 FINAL TO-DO
 - get rid of duplicated or unused code
 - add file headers and detailed comments
 - add installation steps (populate readme)
 - do i hide old map_nodes.lua file? should i make an archive folder?
+- make sure game node starts at 1

 Prompt: